top of page

 As our team prepared to integrate AI-assisted review features into the platform, it became clear that the existing interface and user workflows needed to be re-evaluated.
 The legacy-inspired design introduced usability barriers and inefficiencies that risked interrupting the experience for current users once the new features were deployed.

-To establish a scalable design foundation, I began by auditing the existing interface and any prior style documentation.
+My focus was on modernizing the UI, improving consistency across the platform, and ensuring that updates could be introduced with minimal disruption to ongoing legal workflows.
+I began by auditing the existing interface and any prior style documentation.
 From there, I developed an expanded UI guideline system and created a comprehensive component library to support future development and maintain design consistency.
 These standards are documented in the LCA UI Guidelines and reflected throughout the new Viewpoint Web experience.

 During my initial audit of the web interface, several usability and design issues emerged that were negatively impacting user efficiency, accessibility, and overall experience.
 The examples of the old UI below highlight key areas of concern: